javaboymk04/TheGrainDance/content/others/Introduction.md

 tags = ['others']
 +++

-Welcome, I'm sure that you're not finding this from google or something because I haven't put any SEO in this website (at the time of writing) but if you do.
+Welcome, I'm sure that you're not finding this from google or something because this is stuff is just too personal but if you do.
 Welcome!

 <!--more-->
 ---